 Tropes Related To The Comic:

-- Adaptation Expansion: The game tries to elaborate on the backstory for the original game and explain elements of it, such as the purpose of the Chaos Emeralds (they were magical items intended to be used for good purposes and rid the world of evil) and the rings (which are handwaved as being "Containment Rings" for the R.O.C.C. machine and its energy, which got scattered all over the island when the machine went haywire).
+- Adaptation Expansion: The comic tries to elaborate on the backstory for the original game and explain elements of it, such as the purpose of the Chaos Emeralds (they were magical items intended to be used for good purposes and rid the world of evil) and the rings (which are handwaved as being "Containment Rings" for the R.O.C.C. machine and its energy, which got scattered all over the island when the machine went haywire).

 - American Kirby Is Hardcore: The original game and what little backstory it had proper was a straightforward, kiddy good vs. evil scenario.
 This comic practically turns it into a tragedy for kids.